giacomo-ascari/busy-toad/README.md

 - One stereo output for headphones, hardwired to the two outputs
 - OLED display, power LED, some non-assigned (yet) LEDs
 - A lot of buttons and One rotary encoder with push button
-- Volume knobs for heaphones
+- Volume knob for heaphones
-- Two digital inputs as TS Jack (e.g. stomp buttons)
-- Two analog inputs as TRS Jack (e.g. expression pedals)
+- Four analog inputs as TRS Jack (e.g. expression pedals and stomp buttons)
 - USB C device for power and FS data transfer

 ### Features